cheind/pure-torch-ngp/README.md

 # torchngp

-This repository contains an unofficial implementation of
+This repository contains an inofficial implementation of

 > "Instant Neural Graphics Primitives with a Multiresolution Hash Encoding" by
 > Thomas Müller, Alex Evans, Christoph Schied, Alexander Keller @
 > ACM Transactions on Graphics (SIGGRAPH 2022)

-based off pure PyTorch functionality.
+based strictly on PyTorch functionality.
 Currently, the tasks of learning Neural Radiance Fields and approximating Gigapixel images are implemented.

 ## NeRF Features